Aiming for a CIO or IT Director role?

 In addition, IT initiatives often have an impact on the bottom line, either through automation solutions or new capabilities that add the potential for more revenue.
 In these cases, it’s important to add the metrics associated with the improvement to your CIO resume as a measure of effectiveness.

-As an example, this CIO resume was altered to show specific costs and expected benefits of a change to use virtual servers:
+As an example, this language from CIO resume was altered to show specific costs and expected benefits of a change to use virtual servers: